Homeworld 2: Development

 Homeworld 2 uses a proprietary scripting language, known as SCAR (SCripting At Relic) in addition to others.
 The SCAR language was created for the express purpose of coding in Homeworld 2 and deals mainly with events in the single-player campaign (zooming out with the camera, creating enemy ships, moving the player to the next level, etc.).
 Homeworld 2 also makes use of version 4.0 of the Lua programming language.
 Homeworld 2 uses Lua for in-game levels, formatted as .level files, AI, and as a Rules Engine for game logic.
 The developer sets many variables inside a Homeworld 2 game, including ambient light, background, placement of start positions and asteroids, among many other things.

 The soundtrack of Homeworld 2 was created by Paul Ruskay, like the former parts of the series.

 Reception

 Homeworld 2 received a score of 85% at GameRankings, and 83/100 at Metacritic.
 It also received a 9 out of 10 from IGN.
 GameSpot named it the best computer game of September 2003.

 The scenery background graphics were particularly well-received.

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Homeworld 2 for "Computer Strategy Game of the Year".